Information, Advice and Guidance Policy

 The range of IAG services would reflect the diversity of clients’ needs and reflect both clients’ present and future needs.

-Enquirers, students, parents, employers, staff and partners should be able to make informed choices about ways in which we can meet their individual training and development needs.
-IAG services would encourage and support clients to become lifelong learners by enabling them to access and use information to plan their careers, supporting clients to explore the implications of both learning and work in their future career plans.
+Enquirers, students, parents, employers, staff and partners should be able to make informed choices about the ways in which we can meet their individual training and development needs.
+IAG services would encourage and support clients to become lifelong learners by enabling them to access and use the information to plan their careers, supporting clients to explore the implications of both learnings and work in their future career plans.

 Patient, Friendly and Welcoming